 Oracle DAO Duties

 Ethereum in its current state is operating with two separate chains, the ETH1 mainnet chain that everyone knows and loves, plus the relative newcomer, the ETH2 beacon chain where validators spend their time earning rewards for people who have deposited into the ETH1 deposit contract.

 These two chains aren’t connected (yet) and they might never be in a way that would allow a smart contract on ETH1 to know about the state of any validator on the ETH2 chain — such as if that validator had been staking well earning rewards or performing badly by being offline regularly.

 So how does a decentralised staking protocol for ETH2 based on ETH1, handle such a task when these two chains are separate?

 This is where the Oracle DAO comes in.
 It helps bridge this gap and helps provide valuable oracle services + network liveliness for the protocol and all its users, both stakers and node operators alike.

 Being a member of this DAO means you’re operating as a group.
 Any data reported back for any of these duties requires majority consensus.
 So if data reported to the protocol is not agreed upon by more than 50% of the members, it is not accepted.
 This helps prevent malicious behavior, nodes that go offline and helps to ensure the integrity of the reported data.

 1) Oracle Tasks

-There are two main oracle duties required by the Trusted Node DAO members, both of which are integral to the protocol.
+There are two main oracle duties required by the Oracle DAO members, both of which are integral to the protocol.
 These are: